 Overload relay is always used in combination with the contactors in the circuit.
 It is connected in line with the motor such that the current to motor fully flow through it.
-Below are the various types of connections of overload relays for single-phase and three-phase motors.
+Below are the various types of connections for single-phase and three-phase motors.

 Read more about contactors: Contactor – Construction, Operation, Application and Selection